Calendar of Events

 Jazz Peace Concert

 Lets welcome some of the finest musicians visiting from NYC: World reknown artists Valery Ponomarev, Trumpet, and Rob Scheps, Saxophone and Flute.
 They have been playing internationally, visit Hawaii every year and will be accompanied by some of Hawaii's finest musicians.
 This is a rare

 Complimentary Cultural Programming

 - Making, giving and wearing flower lei is synonymous with Hawaiian hospitality.
-Naomi Wahinekaupua Braine, owner of Aunty Bella’s Lei Stand, shares the kui method of stringing flowers using special lei needles, usally 10in length.
+Naomi Wahinekaupua Braine, and daughter Alex of Aunty Bella’s Lei Stand, shares the kui method of stringing flowers using special lei needles.
 Seasonal flowers, string and lei needles are provided.
 Classes accommodate up to 25 participants.
 1 hour lesson.

 - The Royal Grove

 - Hawaiian music and hula 'auana (hula’s modern form) fill The Royal Grove Monday through Friday at twilight.
 Hour-long performances feature top island entertainers with a focus on Hawaiian language musical favorites – shared with kama 'äina (locals) and malihini (visitors) with aloha.